MicrosoftDocs/win32/desktop-src/WmiSdk/creating-processes-remotely.md

 ---
-Description: 'You can use Win32\_Process.Create to execute a script or application on a remote computer.
+Description: You can use Win32\_Process.Create to execute a script or application on a remote computer.
 However, for security reasons, the process cannot be interactive.
-When Win32\_Process.Create is called on the local computer, the process can be interactive.'
+When Win32\_Process.Create is called on the local computer, the process can be interactive.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '11fea8b1-7d05-4f44-9103-ea804a1d4b38'
+ms.assetid: 11fea8b1-7d05-4f44-9103-ea804a1d4b38
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Creating Processes Remotely using WMI
+title: Creating Processes Remotely using WMI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Creating Processes Remotely using WMI